tonymartin-dev/backuper/README.md

 # Backuper

-> **Disclaimer**: this tool has been developed as an personal experiment.
+> **Disclaimer**: this tool has been developed as a personal experiment.
 I'm learning new technologies and I cannot guarantee it works properly so it may cause data loss.
 I don't recommend you using this tool to work with important files. **USE IT UNDER YOUR OWN RESPONSIBILITY**

 **Backuper** is a tool which allows to make an automatic backup of a folder content in another folder.
 Those are some use cases:
 - Make copies from a folder in your computer to an external drive.